moumen-soliman/hashed-device-fingerprint-js/README.md

 ## Usage
 ### Default Behavior (Browser)

-By default, all options are enabled.
+By default, all options are enabled (`userAgent` and `language` disabled).
 The library generates a fingerprint hash using all available device data and automatically fetches the user's IP address.

 ```typescript
 import { generateHashedFingerprint } from 'hashed-device-fingerprint-js';